-OpenShift, being a Paas (Platform as a service) can be used just like it’s counterparts like Google Compute platform, Amazon web services, Microsoft Azure, etc. in terms of its usage.
-It also provides support to the developers by making the development and testing workflow of the applications much easier by ensuring that the developers do not have to worry about switching between the physical and the virtual servers whenever required.
+OpenShift, being a Paas (Platform as a service) can be used just like it’s counterparts like Google Compute platform, Amazon web services, Microsoft Azure, etc., in terms of its usage.
+It also supports the developers by making the development and testing workflow of the applications much easier by ensuring that the developers do not have to worry about switching between the physical and the virtual servers whenever required.
 Thus, it helps to increases the productivity and efficiency of the existing application workflow with reduced maintenance costs.
-It also uses containers that use functionality units via cartridges which are a set of hooks that are written using shell scripts that are called when the system invocation is called.
-It also defines an API through which a broker, also known as coordinator communicates with the corresponding nodes (servers hosting multiple tenant containers) which invoke the endpoints in the container.
+It also uses containers that use functionality units via cartridges, which are a set of hooks written using shell scripts called when the system invocation is called.
+It also defines an API through which a broker, also known as coordinator, communicates with the corresponding nodes (servers hosting multiple tenant containers), which invoke the container’s endpoints.

 Head to Head Comparison between OpenShift vs Docker (Infographics)